 Do you want to get a peek into the secrets of making theatre?

-If you're aged 9 - 16 and like acting and storytelling come and be part of November Club's Summer Drama Workshop.
+If you're aged 9 - 16 and like acting and storytelling come and be part of November Club's two day Summer Drama Workshop.
 Led by Charlotte Sisson, the workshop will start with drama games exploring your stories and create some new theatre!

 Step into Utopia HQ and it’s as if you’ve fallen through a crack in time.
 The Estate Office of Sir Charles Phillips Trevelyan at Wallington Hall has been transformed into a polling station, and in each of the voting booths there is a peep hole to the past.